+Figure 60: Bar chart to visualize feature importance for Linear Regression

 Random Forest Regressor Model

+As the name suggests, Random Forest regressor model is a machine learning algorithm used to predict the target variable in which the results from the multiple different decision trees combined are averaged to provide better and accurate results.

 A Random Forest Regressor model is initialized using RandomForestRegressor from Scikit-learn.

 The model is trained on the training data using the fit method.
 Random Forest is chosen as it can handle complex relationships between features and the target variable.